Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 \section{Realization theorem}

 \begin{definition}

-An oriented graph orientation-preserving homeomorphic to the graph in Figure \ref{figure:initial_graph} (with a given number of cycles) is in an \textbf{initial form} if the homeomorphism adds vertices of degree $2$ only on the two edges incident to vertices of degree $1$.
+An oriented graph orientation-preserving homeomorphic to the graph in Figure \ref{figure:initial_graph} (with a given cycle rank) is in an \textbf{initial form} if the homeomorphism adds vertices of degree $2$ only on the two edges incident to vertices of degree $1$.

 \end{definition}